Stargor14/Stone-Scraper/README.md

 Turns out the majority of the Twitter APIs functionality is actually locked behind a paywall!
 Isn't capitalism great?
 So instead of the Twitter API, I'm going to use selenium and beutifulsoup to scrape for information.
 Quite frankly I think that I'll learn more through this approch, so It's not neccessarily a bad thing.

-Now that I think of it, I might as well analyze sentiment about Dr. Stone as a first.
+Now that I think of it, I might as well analyze sentiment about Dr. Stone as a first query.